toAtulArora/radiation/README.md

-# $\phi@I \text{ | Radiation}$
+# Φ@I Radiation

 ## Thursday, May 5 (2016)

 ### Babble version
 Hi there,

-This is an invitation to the first session of
+This is an invitation to the first session of **Φ@I Radiation**.
-$\phi@I \text{ | Radiations}.$
 I know each of you will continue to become better at your fields.
 To keep in touch with the future hot-shot scientists, we (me and Kishor) decided that perhaps having a regular "google hangouts" will be a good idea.

 In the very first run, we intend to have one section (15-20 minutes) on revision, followed by one (15-20 minutes again) that discusses tools relevant to academia.
 The idea is that each week we should recall what we already know, invest a little in becoming more efficient, and (in the future sessions) learn about the research backgrounds of our fellow speakers.